Vikings loved all kinds of sports, but the best loved sport in Viking Age Scandinavia, was by far, wrestling.

 A competition can immediately transform from the handsal into a clinch or wrestling.

 As with the other forms of Viking wrestling, the aim in løse-tak glima is to send an opponent to the ground, either by a throw, trip, sweep or pull, but in løse-tak glima, the competition is not over just because an opponent hits the ground first.
 If the person who is sent to the ground first is within reach of the standing opponent, then the person on the ground can immediately pull, sweep, trip or throw the person who initiated the takedown, and in this way the competition can continue.

 If both competitors end up on the ground, this situation leads to exciting battles in the fight to be the first person on their feet and away.
 Løse-tak Viking wrestling is incredibly effective on the ground, where skill, speed, strength, endurance and balance are as important as when the competitors are standing.
 The contest is only won by the person who is on their feet and out of grabbing distance of the person on the ground.

 Viking wrestling, as it is practiced today in Norway, is almost unchanged since the Viking Age, and there is regular training in sports halls as well as outdoors training, year round, in sun, rain and snow.
-There are also regular Viking wrestling competitions such as the Norwegian Løse-tak Glima Championship, of which I am 3 time champion.
+There are also regular Viking wrestling competitions such as the Norwegian Løse-tak Glima Championship.